Last updated

 Remote content

-Remote content is a feature that copies content from other file sources into your Redocly project.
-The sources can be Git repositories, public URLs, or any other file sources if they have a way to push the files to the Redocly cloud platform.
+Sources can be Git repositories, public URLs, or any other file sources with a way to push files to the Redocly cloud platform.

 Visit the Remote content page in Reunite to see the remote content sources and their statuses.

-is the mount folder.
-The contents of the mount folder are copied from the contents of the remote content source whenever it updates.
-Changes should not be be made in this directory in the project, but instead update the remote content source and the changes are copied in.
+In this example, extra/ is the mount folder.
+The contents of the mount folder are copied from the remote content source whenever it updates.
+Make changes to the remote content source rather than in this directory in the project.

 Mount folder